Before you begin

 If you plan to set up federation later, select an email address that maps to a user in your external identity provider (IdP).

-Creating a new Cloud Identity or G Suite account might require collaboration between multiple teams and stakeholders in your organization.
+Creating a new Cloud Identity or Google Workspace account might require collaboration between multiple teams and stakeholders in your organization.
 These might include the following:

 - DNS administrators.
 To verify primary and secondary DNS domains, you need administrative access to both DNS zones.